lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

     docker run -v "$(pwd):/app" -w /app ees16/dfnworks:latest python driver.py

 While dfnWorks is running, you will see extensive reporting to the screen.
 This will alert you to errors or missing files.
-When done a report file is written to `output.log`.
-This is the first place to check if there were any issues.
-Look for the first occurrence of Errors as fixing those will likely fix the ones that follow.
-Warnings can usually be ignored but may be helpful.
+When finished, a report is written to to file `output.log`.
+This is the first place to check if there are any issues.
+Look for the first occurrence of Errors as later Errors are likely caused by the first.
+Warnings may exist and can usually be ignored.

 The directory `/output` is created and contains files written during the run.
 Many of the files were created as input for the meshing and simulation portions of the workflow.
 These files can be helpful in understanding the run and for viewing the mesh and fractures used.

-A list of files and their descriptions are at :ref:`dfnWorks Files <output-chapter>`.
+A list of dfnWorks files and their descriptions are at :ref:`dfnWorks Files <output-chapter>`.

 Step 3.
 Understanding the Script
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open the script python `driver.py`.
 You can open with any text editor or use the unix command ``cat driver.py`` which will display the content to the screen.
+Note the first line of the file imports the `pydfnworks` package.
+This allows the user to run dfnWorks from the command line and call dfnWorks within other python scripts.

+You can also see a complete description of pydfnworks python package and example `driver.py` at :ref:`pydfnWorks python package <dfnWorks-python-chapter>`.

 Script: Initialization